HTML Guide

 <"u"> = Underline

-<"strike"> = Strikethrough (
+<"strike"> = Strikethrough (which looks like this)

 <"font"> = Font adjustments.
 When using this, put a space, then type either face=, color=, or size=.
 With face or color, put a set of quotes after the = sign. <"font color="orange""> should look like this.